jiezhoucs/checkedc-safe-mm-misc/ae-oopsla23/README.md

 It downloads and builds the three compilers (baseline, Checked C, and CETS).
 It also configures the llvm test-suite for evaluating the compilers on the Olden benchmark suite.
-In addition, it prepares large data input that is not suitable for storing directly on Github (Github charges for extra large files).
+In addition, it prepares large data input that is not suitable for storing directly on Github (Github charges for large files).

 ## Evaluation